arc-arnob/LnT_Mini_Project/1_Requirements/Readme.md

 Some of these software applications focus on general patient management while others address specific processes such as inpatient tracking or blood testing.
 What they all have in common is that they make your job as a care provider smoother and more manageable.

 ### Benefits
 Patient management information systems offer a range of benefits to providers big and small.
 Here are just a few of them:

+### Better Vaccine Management
+A patient management app helps streamline every element of a medical office including recordkeeping, charting, patient scheduling, claims processing and billing functions.

 ### Ease burden on staff
 Administrative staffing is one of the big drivers of high healthcare costs.
 Automating routine processes like patient flow management helps medical clinics and hospitals minimize their administrative expenses.

-### Practice Management
-A patient management app helps streamline every element of a medical office including recordkeeping, charting, patient scheduling, claims processing and billing functions.

 ### Timely Patient Care
 Larger clinics and hospitals can enjoy similar benefits to smaller ones but have the added bonus of making patient-related processes more efficient.
 Because large practices have a heavy patient flow, the scheduling features of MPM is crucial to operations.
 Having an organized patient intake flow can mean the difference between a calm, orderly waiting room and a packed hotbed of irritation and frustration.